 Sharp-edged or pointed objects can hit the rear window and heat conductors while driving.
-There is a risk of property damage.
-Cover the edges and ensure that pointed objects do not hit the rear window.
+There is a risk of damage to property.
+Cover the edges and ensure that pointed obiects do not hit the rear window. ◀

 Press button next on tailgate.